Shelby

 password box

-The US Government Agency NIST (National Institute of Standards and Technology has issued new security guidelines for passwords.
+The US Government Agency NIST (National Institute of Standards and Technology) has issued new security guidelines for passwords.
 NIST no longer recommends password complexity using a mix of upper & lower case with letters and symbols.
 NIST has determined that password length is more effective.
-The new guidline recommends between 16-64 characters.
+The new guideline recommends between 16-64 characters.
 This allows users to use a short phrase thats much easier to remember.
 The second recommendation is for companies to STOP having users change their passwords on regular intervals.
 This practice leads to users simply adding a number at the end that increments with each change.

 This blog post is simply a quick summary.
 For full details, please refer to NIST Special Publication 800-63B on the NIST.gov website.